-Chatfield State Park, one of Colorado’s most visited State Parks, is threatened by proposed changes that would destroy much of its woodlands and riparian habitat and heavily impact the activities of Park visitors.
-A consortium of water districts has requested to store additional water in Chatfield Reservoir.
-The maximum storage level of the Reservoir would be increased by 12 feet, expanding its footprint significantly.
-Perhaps worse, routine water levels in the reservoir would fluctuate by as much as 21 feet.
-Swim beach facilities would have to be moved.
-Woodlands would be inundated.
-The floating marina would have to be re-anchored to accommodate the larger water level fluctuations.
-Shady picnic sites in areas to be flooded would have to be moved to higher treeless locations.
+Chatfield State Park has been one of Colorado’s most visited State Parks.
+Woodlands and riparian habitat are now being destroyed so that a consortium of water districts can store additional water in Chatfield Reservoir.
+The maximum storage level of the Reservoir is to be increased by 12 feet, expanding its footprint significantly.
+Perhaps worse, routine water levels in the reservoir are expected to fluctuate by as much as 21 feet.
+Swim beach facilities are being moved.
+Trees in woodlands that will be inundated are being cut down.
+Picnic sites in areas to be flooded are being moved to higher locations without shade trees.

-Because the consortium owns very junior water rights, water would only approach the maximum level in extremely wet years.
-Many years the reservoir would be maintained close to its current level.
-At low water levels, the swim beach facilities would be more than 600 feet from the water’s edge.
-Rich woodland and riparian habitat along Plum Creek and the South Platte River would be flooded during wet years and transformed into mud flats much of the time.
-Visitors would have fewer wild birds and other animals to observe and fewer opportunities for contact with nature.
+Because the consortium owns very junior water rights, water is expected to approach the maximum level only in extremely wet years.
+Many years the reservoir will be maintained close to its current level.
+At low water levels, the swim beach facilities will be more than 600 feet from the water’s edge.
+Rich woodland and riparian areas along Plum Creek and the South Platte River will be flooded during wet years and transformed into mud flats much of the time.
+Wildlife habitat will be destroyed.
+Visitors will have fewer opportunities for contact with nature.